 - What is adoption?
 Adoption is a legal process that results in a court order declaring one person (generally a minor) to be the legal child of the adoptive parent or parents.
 When an adoption is finalized, the birth parents have no legal rights to the child, are no longer responsible for the child and no longer have an obligation to support the child.
 In essence, the child becomes a legal stranger to his or her biological family.

 - Who may adopt in Georgia?
-Georgia law provides that any adult single person 25 years old or older or an adult married couple may adopt a child or is atleast 21 years of age and is a relative of the child.
-The prospective adoptive parents must be at least 10 years older than the child exept the ten-years requirement will not apply when the individual seeking to adopt is a stepparent or relative.
+Georgia law provides that any adult single or married person living with his or her spouse who is at least 21 years old or older may adopt a child or is at least 21 years of age and is a relative of the child.
+The prospective adoptive parents must be at least 10 years older than the child except the ten-year requirement will not apply when the individual seeking to adopt is a stepparent or relative.
 The prospective adoptive parent must be a bona fide resident of Georgia at the time of filing the petition for adoption or is a bona fide resident of their own state when the child was born in Georgia and was placed in compliance with the Interstate Compact on the Placement of Children.

 - Who may be adopted?
 A child may be adopted if (a) the living parents or guardians voluntarily and in writing surrender all rights to the child to a licensed adoption agency or directly to the prospective adoptive parents; (b) the child has been abandoned or has no living parents; or (c) the rights of the biological parents are involuntarily terminated through a court proceeding.
 In addition, the court must find that the adoption is in the child’s best interest.